nenieiri-42Yerevan/42_NetPractice/README.md

 After that we can pass Router R23 Interface IP (149.248.202.2) to our `default gateway`, which means that we can reach all IPs which are not in that subnet through that IP by default (`0.0.0.0/0 => 149.248.202.2`).<br><br>
 Another subnet is R22 Interface and computers in that network.<br>
 In our case that part of the subnet includes just 2 hosts.
 One for Router R22 Interface and another for client C Interface.<br>
 In that part we don't have any known data (not IP addresses not Net-mask).
 But we must remember that later on for Goal 2 we need to connect to the Internet.
-So this means that Client C and Router R22 also must have IP addresses in that Network (149.248.202.0).<br>
+So this means that Client C and Router R22 also must have IP addresses in that Network (149.248.202.0/26).<br>
-We also need to remember that using IP addresses for Client D's and Router R23 subnet we already used 16 IP addresses from network 149.248.202.0 (14 IP's for hosts, 1 IP for broadcast and 1 IP for Network Address).<br>
+We also need to remember that using IP addresses for Client D's and Router R23 subnet we already used 16 IP addresses (from 149.248.202.0 to 149.248.202.15).<br>
 It turns out, that now we have `62 - 16 = 46` free IP addresses, which we can use.<br>
 Because of the fact that for subnet Router R22 and client C1 Interfaces we need only two IPs, I chose the minimalistic network which will cover those 2 IPes.
 And the mask is `255.255.255.252` or just `/30`.<br>
 This mask gives us two hosts which are:<br>